codephillip/adidastest-docs-repo/docs/setup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Go to IAM , select service account
 * Name it, give required premissions and click create key and select JSON.
-It will download a json file
+It will download a json file.
-* Run this : cat downloaded_file.json | base64 | tr -d '\n'
+* Run ``cat downloaded_file.json | base64 | tr -d '\n'``
 * Take the output from step 3, and save it in a secret (recommended).
-In example below I am saving it as GCLOUD_AUTH.
 * Add the GCLOUD_AUTH to the github secrets

 Add more secrets